evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 ## Interior

 You can choose between different types of seats, seat materials, and interior styling.
+The seat layout is seven seats with two in front, three seats in the second row and two seats on third row.

 ### First row seats